SODF2: IV Dissolution similarity of tablets made at two manufacturing sites

 Introduction

 In this second example, we compare the dissolution profiles of a tablet product (SODF2) made at two different manufacturing sites, referred to as sites 1 and 2.
 We treat site 1 as the approved (or reference) site and site 2 as an unapproved (or test) site.
-We illustrate Bayesian model dependent tests of similarity based on both \(F_2\) and multi-parameter space similarity regions.
+We illustrate Bayesian model dependent tests of similarity based on both

 Data description